Updated: December 6th, 2022

 - Depreciation and

-This is not one of the standard GAAP (generally accepted accounting principles) measures, which means you won’t find it specifically laid out on a company’s financial statements.
+This is not one of the standard GAAP (generally accepted accounting principles) ways of measuring company performance, which means you won’t find it specifically laid out on a company’s financial statements.

 Instead, some companies calculate it separately for disclosure in a 10K filing.
-Alternatively, it’s a relatively simple figure to calculate yourself using publicly available financial information.
+Alternatively, it’s a relatively simple figure to calculate yourself using publicly available financial information of a public company.

 What Does EBITDA Mean?